 According to a statement from Carnival Corp., the training facility's Center for Simulator Maritime Training (CSMART) Academy will create various bridge and engine room scenarios, as well as sea conditions that include things like ship traffic, aircraft interference, weather events and wildlife circumvention.
 Simulations are also designed to provide participants access to the visual elements of 60 ports, such as Los Angeles, New York, Miami, Copenhagen, Stockholm and Singapore.

-In addition to doubling the company's CSMART capabilities, the 7-acre campus also features onsite medical facilities and a 176-room hotel that will house employees during their training.
+In addition to doubling the company's CSMART capabilities, the 7-acres campus has medical facilities and a 176-room hotel to house employees during their training.